hbctraining/DGE_workshop/lessons/03_DEG_deseq2.md

 [2] see 'independentFiltering' argument of ?results
 ```

-In addition to the number of genes up- and down-regulated at and FDR < 0.1, the function also reports the number of genes that were tested (genes with non-zero total read count), and the number of genes not included in multiple test correction due to a low mean count (which in our case is < 4).
+In addition to the number of genes up- and down-regulated at the default threshold, the function also reports the number of genes that were tested (genes with non-zero total read count), and the number of genes not included in multiple test correction due to a low mean count (which in our case is < 4).

 The default FDR threshold is set to `alpha = 0.1`, which is quite liberal.
 Let's try changing that to `0.05` -- *how many genes are we left with*?